MattiaFerrari/dncs-lab/README.md

 | D      | host-2-c | eth1      | 7.7.40.1/23 |
 | D      | router-2 | eth1      | 7.7.41.254/23 |

-I choose only /30 Subnet because with /30 I can get IP addresses for 2 different hosts and this is the case of all of this Subnet.
 /26 up to 62
 /23 up to 510
 /30 up to 2